delfick/extended-mypy-django-plugin/docs/api/primer.rst

 make a Django app that defines some common abstract class, and then in separate Django apps, some concrete models may inherit from this abstract class.

-This means to know what models concrete models exist for ``MyAbstractModel`` the ``mypy`` plugin must know which Django apps are installed and have inherited from the Abstract model.
+This means to know what concrete models exist for ``MyAbstractModel`` the ``mypy`` plugin must know which Django apps are installed and have inherited from the Abstract model.

 The ``objects`` manager
 -----------------------

-To create rows in a database table, these model classes will be a given a "manager" to be the bridge between the model class itself and the database.
+To create rows in a database table, these model classes will be given a "manager" to be the bridge between the model class itself and the database.
 The default one given to model classes is given as the ``objects`` attribute.